 In December 2013, the Council adopted separate TACs for the BS and AI populations of Pacific cod.
 This action was tied to concerns about the declining AI Pacific cod population.
 The 2014 BS Pacific cod TAC was set at 246,897 mt and the AI Pacific cod TAC was set at 6,997 mt.
 The TAC for the AI is significantly lower than what was anticipated several years ago and it is not anticipated that TAC for AI Pacific cod will increase in the near-term.
-Affected by these changes in the AI Pacific cod fishery are two shoreplants in the AI and these two communities critically depend on those shore plants.
-Primary amongst these shore plants is in Adak which received in the past vast majority of cod landings in the AI and thus extremely dependent on Pacific cod from both the state and federal Pacific cod fishery.
-In the past, Pacific cod deliveries to Adak shore plant along were in the 6,000 mt to 10,000 mt range.
-As the AI TAC is now set separately and relatively low, the risk of processing vessels with excess capacity closing the AI Pacific cod fishery very early and eroding the historical share of shoreside processors is very high.
-Consideration of action to provide some stability to these shoreside operations and communities is warranted.
+Affected by these changes in the AI Pacific cod fishery are two shoreplants in the AI and these two communities depend on those shoreplants.
+Primary amongst these shoreplants is in Adak, which received in the vast majority of cod landings in the AI and, thus, is extremely important to onshore processing development for Pacific cod, both from the state-waters and Federal Pacific cod fisheries.
+In the past, Pacific cod deliveries to the Adak shoreplant alone were in the 6,000 mt to 10,000 mt range.
+As the AI TAC is now set separately and relatively low, the risk of processing vessels with excess capacity closing the AI Pacific cod fishery very early and preempting further development of shoreside processors is very high.
+The Council is considering regulatory action to provide some stability to these shoreside operations and communities.

-The action alternative proposed would effectively prioritize a portion of the AI Pacific cod directed fishing allowance (TAC remaining after Community Development Quota (CDQ) and incidental catch allowance (ICA) for delivery to shoreplants in the AI management area, with some constraints on the amount and dates by which the measures would be removed.
-The proposed action would also reserve an amount of harvest the trawl CV sector can take from the BS in the A season, such that their entire allocation is not harvested in the BS.
+The action alternative proposed would effectively prioritize a portion of the AI Pacific cod directed fishing allowance (TAC remaining after Community Development Quota (CDQ) and incidental catch allowance (ICA)) for delivery to shoreplants in the AI management area, with some constraints on the amount and dates by which the measures could be removed to assure opportunity to harvest the available TAC.
+The proposed action would also constrain the amount of harvest the trawl CV sector can take from the BS in the A season, so that their entire allocation is not harvested in the BS.
 This approach has several advantages compared to options the Council has considered in the past.
 For example, the action alternative proposed would make the following changes:

-- First and foremost, the proposed action would maintain the sector allocations implemented under Amendment 85 and each sector would have access to their entire cod allocation.
+- First and foremost, the proposed action would maintain the sector allocations implemented under Amendment 85, and each sector would have access to their entire cod allocation.
 This action would modify who can harvest AI Pacific cod early in the new fishing year. - The proposed action would remove the AI trawl CV fishery from a race with the BS trawl CV fishery, and addresses the increasing shift of effort early in the year primarily by pollock CVs.
-12 - The proposed action would limit increased participation by surplus processing capacity from rationalized sectors, by creating a date before which offshore processing sectors cannot participate. - The proposed action also provides an option that is intended to prevent stranded TAC.
-For example, in fishing years where half of the directed fishing allowance has not been delivered by a date certain, the processing restrictions are removed.
+11 - The proposed action would limit participation by surplus processing capacity from rationalized sectors, by creating a date before which the offshore processing sector cannot participate in the AI Pacific cod fishery. - The proposed action also provides an option that is intended to reduce the risk of leaving Pacific cod TAC underutilized.
+For example, in fishing years where half of the directed fishing allowance has not been delivered to shoreside plants by a date certain, the at-sea processing restrictions would be removed.